 Frequently Asked Questions

-The most common questions and answers for planning your trip, booking your trip, and preparing to travel on your Canada Rail Vacation.
+The most common questions and answers for planning, booking, and preparing to travel on your Canada Rail Vacation.

-Common questions we receive at the quoting stage of planning your holiday
+Common questions we receive at the quoting stage of planning your Canada Rail Vacation.

 Yes we do, our group tours are for ten or more people.
 If you are looking to book a group tour please advise us when requesting your quote.
 Once we have an idea of the size of your group we can go ahead and find a date that will accommodate you.

-The prices listed on our website are Per Person and they are all based on “Double Occupancy” which means two people are sharing one hotel room, thus splitting the cost of accommodations each night.
+The prices listed on our website are Per Person and based on “Double Occupancy”, which means two people share one hotel room, thus splitting the cost of accommodations each night.

 The words “Single”, “Double”, “Triple”, and “Quad” refer to how many people are sharing hotel rooms.
-A double occupancy room is two people in a room.
-Single occupancy is one person in the room.
-So if you and your partner will be travelling together, look at double pricing and that is what each of you will pay.
+A double occupancy room is for two people in a room, while single occupancy is one person in the room.
+So if you and your partner are travelling together, look at double pricing, and that is the price for each person.

-Prices for a person travelling alone are higher because the hotel room costs the same regardless if one or two people are occupying it.
+Prices for a person travelling alone are higher because the hotel room costs the same regardless of whether one or two people are occupying it.
 A person staying in the room by themselves pays for the luxury of not needing to share with anybody.

 For Single, Triple, or Quad occupancy rates, please request a quote.

-Our hotels are divided into four levels, Popular, Superior, and Deluxe, and Premium.
+Our hotels are divided into four levels: Popular, Superior, Deluxe, and Premium.
+Please visit our Hotel Information page for more details.

 Specific hotel selection is possible, however, it is subject to availability at the time of booking.
 Please let us know if you have any particular hotel preferences prior to booking and we will do our best to accommodate your request.